 Track click-through rates

 Measure how many people click through to your website after discovering your content in search results.
-Tracking click-through rates (CTRs) will help determine how relevant your content is to searchers.
-If people aren’t clicking through, it could be a sign your result in SERPs fails to meet people’s expectations for that search query, or that there are other factors preventing people from clicking through to your site (e.g., they can find their answer in featured snippets or your result ranks low for that keyword).
+Tracking click-through rates (CTRs) quantifies how relevant your content is to searchers.
+If people don’t click through, it could be a sign your result in SERPs fails to meet people’s expectations for that search query, or there are other factors preventing people from clicking through to your site (e.g., they can find their answer in featured snippets, or your result ranks too low for that keyword).

 Review your bounce rate